splynx/docs/files/en/miscellaneous/console_commands/console_commands.md

 ## Splynx incremental remote backup system

 We provide incremental backups system on our systems.
-Please send us a ticket with the subject containing: backup configuration and information: Company name, Splynx Public IP address (with access to ssh) (may can be on different from 22 port) and we will configure automation of backups for every 4 hours for your full system. (we store around 1 month of every 4 hours backups of full your Splynx information)
+Please send us a ticket with the subject containing: backup configuration and information: Company name, Splynx Public IP address (with access to ssh) (it may be on a different from port 22) and we will configure automation of backups for every 4 hours for your full system. (we store around 1 month of every 4 hours backups of your full Splynx server)

 ## Configuration of own incremental backup system
-all action are to be executed as root users, so don't forget to enter sudo su - on ubuntu, or just su on debian
+all actions are to be executed as root users, so don't forget to enter sudo su - on ubuntu, or just su on debian

 **Generation of SSH keys**
 To generate a public and private key run the following command on your backup server: